 Lastly, always have business cards to hand out at shows and anywhere that you may travel.
-Make your card clean and clear showing that you have jewelry and your Etsy site address.
+Make your card clean and clear showing that you have jewelry and include your Etsy site address.

 SEVEN - Relevancy vs recently listed - It used to be that most recently listed item on Etsy would show up at the top of the pile.
-So, if you had just listed a necklace your necklace would be near the top of the list as viewers searched on Etsy.
+So, if you had just listed a necklace, your necklace would be near the top of the list as viewers searched on Etsy.

 With this search system you could have your items viewed several times just based on the number of people who happened to be searching on Etsy at the time you listed your item.

 Then Etsy introduced relevancy search which means that buyers view items based on their specific keyword searches.
 For this reason it's very important to become keyword focused so that buyers will find your products.